 rule/dependency

-This check only works when running pint ci and will validate that any removed recording rule isn’t still being used by other rules.
+When running pint ci, this check validates that any removed recording rule isn’t still being used by other rules.

 Removing any recording rule that is a dependency of other rules is likely to make them stop working, unless there’s some other source of the metric that was produced by the removed rule.

-Example: consider this two rules, one generates down:count metric that is then used by the alert rule:
+Example: consider these two rules, one generates down:count metric that is then used by the alert rule:

 groups: